TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/userguide/typeconverter.rst

 also use an `IFormatProvider <https://msdn.microsoft.com/en-us/library/system.iformatprovider(v=vs.110).aspx>`_, again MSDN is a great resource for information.

-The custom converter needs to be defined when defining the :code:`CsvMapping`, either by using the `WithCustomConverter` method for
-:code:`CsvPropertyMapping` or passing it into the :code:`CsvMapping.MapProperty(...)`.
+The custom converter needs to be defined when defining the :code:`CsvMapping`, by passing it into the :code:`CsvMapping.MapProperty(...)`.
 You will understand everything with an example.

 DateTimeConverter Example
 """""""""""""""""""""""""